 These are the main assessment deadlines for the course.
-For full details on all assessments due including formative assessments please see Appendix E: Assessment Timetable.
+For full details on all assessments due including formative assessments please see Appendix D: Assessment Timetable.
 Part-time students should refer to the part-time programme schedule in section 2.3.1 for details on which assessments are normally taken in Year 1 and Year 2 of the course.

-1 Requests to follow a different pattern of courses should be made to the MSc Programme Director in writing.
+&lt;sup>1 Requests to follow a different pattern of courses should be made to the MSc Programme Director in writing.
 We will attempt to accommodate all reasonable requests by part-time students who need to adjust this default approach to accommodate their learning needs and other commitments.

-Term Essay Submission Deadline / Date of Exam Marks Available Michaelmas Term Social Dynamics of the Internet 0 th week, Hilary Term on a day and time to be determined by Exam Schools End of March Internet Technologies and Regulation O th week, Hilary Term on a day and time to be determined by Exam Schools End of March Digital Social Research Methods: Methods Core 12:00pm on Friday, 8 th week, Michaelmas Term End of March Digital Social Research Methods: Statistics Core 9 th week, Michaelmas Term on a day and time to be determined by Exam Schools End of March Hilary Term 4-week Methods Options - Group A (2 courses) 12:00pm on Friday, 5 th week, Hilary Term (when assessed by written coursework); or 5 th Week, Hilary Term on a day and time to be determined by Exam Schools (when assessed by unseen written examination) End of June 4-week Methods Options - Group B (2 courses) 12:00pm on Friday, 10 th week, Hilary Term (when assessed by written coursework); or 10 th Week, Hilary Term on a day and time to be determined by Exam Schools (when assessed by unseen written examination) End of June 8-week Options (2 courses) 12:00pm on Monday, 1 st week, Trinity Term End of June Trinity Term Thesis 1 st August (or the closest working day when this falls on a weekend) End of September
+Term Essay Submission Deadline / Date of Exam Marks Available Michaelmas Term Social Dynamics of the Internet O th week, Hilary Term on a day and time to be determined by Exam Schools End of March Internet Technologies and Regulation Oth week, Hilary Term on a day and time to be determined by Exam Schools End of March Digital Social Research Methods: Methods Core 12:00pm on Friday, 8 th week, Michaelmas Term End of March Digital Social Research Methods: Statistics Core 9 th week, Michaelmas Term on a day and time to be determined by Exam Schools End of March Hilary Term Methods Options (2 courses) 12:00pm on Tuesday of Week -1 of Trinity Term (when assessed by written coursework); or during the week following the final teaching session for the module, as scheduled by the Examination Schools (when assessed by written examination) End of June Substantive Options (2 courses) 12:00pm on Monday, 1 st week, Trinity Term End of June Trinity Term Thesis 1st August (or the closest working day when this falls on a weekend) End of September